billynewport/datasurface/docs/simpledp/README.md

 ## Columnar future

-Once we have a working system then we can look at refactoring it in to a portable layer which is common across SQL based engines and then implement a (hopefully) thin layer for each SQL data container: Postgres, Athena, Azure SQL, Snowflake.
+Once we have a working system then we can look at refactoring it in to a portable layer which is common across SQL based engines and then implement a (hopefully) thin layer for each SQL data container: Postgres, Athena, Azure SQL, Snowflake